Using CLI Show Commands to Monitor PubSub+ Cache

 PubSub+ Cache Instance States

 This section provides information on possible administrative and operational states that a PubSub+ Cache Instance could be in.
-These states can be viewed through many show cache-instanceUser EXEC commands (refer to Show Cache Instance).
+These states can be viewed through many show cache-instanceUser EXEC commands (see Show Cache Instance).

 PubSub+ Cache Instance Administrative State